 When jeddo was barely 11, my great-grandfather unexpectedly passed away, leaving the family of ten with very little to survive on.
 My grandpa was consequently forced to leave school to provide for himself, his younger siblings, and his mother.
 Continue reading

-“Take a look at the third world,” Mashrou’ Leila front-man Hamed Sinno says to a rambunctious crowd of Londoners intoxicated on his talent.
+“Take a look at the third world,” Mashrou’ Leila front-man Hamed Sinno said to a crowd of Londoners intoxicated on his talent.
 “Look at those Arabs, ISISing.”

 Sinno was, of course, being his cheeky and brilliant self.
 (I fully intend to use the word ISISing in the future).